What's a Quack? - Duke's Materia Tonica

 Who Quacks the Loudest?

-Nowadays, a quack is any licensed or unlicensed doctor, physician, medical practitioner, and any website making false claims about drugs, surgery, therapies, foods, nutrients, herbal remedies, and dietary supplements; in treating, preventing, and curing the causes of diseases that have been diagnosed, including any unapproved government medical uses.
+Nowadays, a quack is any licensed or unlicensed doctor, physician, medical practitioner, and any website making false claims about drugs, surgery, therapies, foods, nutrients, herbal remedies, and dietary supplements; in treating, preventing, managing, and curing the causes of diseases that have been diagnosed, including any unapproved government medical uses.

 Healing with Dietary Supplements in not Quackery